-If we take a look at Android apps, we can also see that the number of downloads has nearly doubled from 2015 to 2016.
-It went from 50 billion downloads in 2015 to 90 billion downloads in 2016.
+If we take a look at Android apps, we can also see that the number of downloads nearly doubled from 2015 to 2016.
+It went from 50 billion downloads in 2015 to 90 billion in 2016.

 If you have come here with the intention of finding a one-size-fits all type of answer for app monetization, tough luck!
 There is no such thing and whoever tells you that there is, is misleading you!
 We are here to discuss all the different types of app monetization and the situations in which they are used for maximum effectiveness.